-We do not know if psilocybin would help treat depression, anxiety and existential distress during metastatic cancer.
-We hope the information we learn may help people with depression, anxiety and existential distress in the future.
+We do not know if a second psilocybin group retreat would help treat depression, anxiety and existential distress that people with metastatic cancer experience.
+Although the study will not benefit you directly, we hope the information we learn may help people living with cancer who have depression, anxiety and existential distress in the future.